ahmedmajid92/Robotics-Inverse-Kinematic-DH-Algorithm/README.md

 ## 🎯 Features

 - ✅ Direct implementation of D-H parameters from research paper
+- ✅ **Smooth Robot Animation**: The robot arm now moves smoothly between poses instead of instantly jumping to the new position.
+- ✅ **Realistic 3D Model**: The robot is rendered with solid, multi-colored links, a proper base, and realistic lighting.
 - ✅ Real-time 3D visualization of robot configuration
 - ✅ Elbow-up configuration (matching paper's approach)
 - ✅ Forward kinematics validation